 What do I need for the course?

-- A camera with manual controls – it doesn’t have to be an SLR, a bridge camera is absolutely fine – get in touch if you’re not sure if yours is up to the job.
+- A camera with manual controls – it doesn’t have to be an SLR, a mirrorless or a bridge camera are absolutely fine – get in touch if you’re not sure if yours is up to the job.
 These days, most cameras beyond the simplest of point-and-shoot ones ( does anyone even buy these anymore?) tend to do just fine.

 - Access to the internet ( that’s a given but we had to mention it )